-The antibacterial, antimicrobial and antiparasitic properties of both fresh and dried ginger root additionally work as a natural disinfecting agent as well as a potent immune booster.
+The antimicrobial and antiparasitic properties of both fresh and dried ginger root additionally work as a natural disinfecting agent as well as a potent immune booster.

 Ginger, especially when consumed in juice or as a tea, provides effects as a non-caffeinated herbal stimulant by activating the senses and promoting what some herbalists like to call "the inner tingle."
 This is due in part to its heating influence which invigorates the entire circulatory system, increasing the flow of blood throughout the body.